Liechtenstein: Economy

-Despite its limited natural resources, Liechtenstein is one of the few countries in the world with more registered companies than citizens; it has developed a prosperous, highly industrialized free-enterprise economy and boasts a financial service sector as well as a living standard that compares favourably with those of the urban areas of Liechtenstein's much larger European neighbours.
+Despite its limited natural resources, Liechtenstein is one of the few countries in the world with more registered companies than citizens; it has developed a prosperous, highly industrialized free-enterprise economy and a financial service sector as well as a living standard that compares favourably with those of the urban areas of Liechtenstein's much larger European neighbours.

 Liechtenstein participates in a customs union with Switzerland and employs the Swiss franc as the national currency.
 The country imports about 85% of its energy.
 Liechtenstein has been a member of the European Economic Area (an organization serving as a bridge between the European Free Trade Association (EFTA) and the European Union) since May 1995.

 The government is working to harmonize its economic policies with those of an integrated Europe.
-In 2008, the unemployment rate stood at 1.5%.
+In 2008, the unemployment rate was 1.5%.
 Liechtenstein has only one hospital, the Liechtensteinisches Landesspital in Vaduz.
 As of 2014 the CIA World Factbook estimated the gross domestic product (GDP) on a purchasing power parity basis to be $4.978 billion.
-As of 2009 the estimate per capita was $139,100, the highest listed for the world.
+As of 2021 the estimate per capita was $184,083.

 Industries include electronics, textiles, precision instruments, metal manufacturing, power tools, anchor bolts, calculators, pharmaceuticals and food products.
 Its most recognizable international company and largest employer is Hilti, a manufacturer of direct fastening systems and other high-end power tools.
 Many cultivated fields and small farms are found both in the Oberland and Unterland.
 Liechtenstein produces wheat, barley, corn, potatoes, dairy products, livestock and wine.